fgoujeon/maki/doc/concepts/pseudostate/initial.md

 ## How to Use the Initial Pseudostate in Maki

-In transition tables, the initial pseudostate is represented by the `maki::init` object.
+In transition tables, the initial pseudostate is represented by the `maki::ini` object.
 It must be the source state of the first transition of the table and cannot be used elsewhere.

 > [!note]
 > In theory, a composite state doesn't have to define initial pseudostates for its regions.
 A composite state can indeed be entered in other ways than the default one.
-But since Maki doesn't support these alternate ways yet, defining a transition from `maki::init` is mandatory.
+But since Maki doesn't support these alternate ways yet, defining a transition from `maki::ini` is mandatory.